Sea turtles species:

 Marine turtles are found in most of the world’s oceans, apart from cold polar seas.
 They tend to spend their lives in relatively shallow continental shelf waters.

-Once mature, male turtles never leave the sea, but females come ashore to lay eggs – amazingly on the same sandy beach where they themselves hatched.
+Once mature, male turtles never leave the sea, but females come ashore to lay eggs – typically on the same sandy beach where they themselves hatched.

 Why marine turtles are so important

-They might not look like voracious killers, but turtles are actually important predators that help to keep ocean food chains healthy.
+They might not look like voracious killers, but some turtle species are actually important predators that help to keep ocean food chains healthy.